What is the Pupil Premium Grant?

 - Nurture provision

 - Assisted places at enrichment activities e.g. dance lessons, music lessons, horse riding

 - School clubs

 - Family support for attendance

-Reasons behind this spend
+Reasons for this spend

-- Engagements in clubs and enrichment activities
+- Engagement in clubs and enrichment activities

 - Parent participation